-- (1) An order for temporary care and custody must contain the standard heading, be entitled "Order for Temporary Care and Custody", and include all of the following: - (a) a record of the judge's finding that the child, whose name and date of birth must be stated, was in need of protective services with a reference to the applicable clause in subsection 22(2) of the Children and Family Services Act; - (b) a record that affidavits were filed, evidence was heard; - (c) a record that the child's birth certificate, or other proof of birth, was filed or a statement that the judge found it is non-practicable to do so; - (d) a record that the judge's finding that less intrusive alternatives, including services to promote the integrity of the family have been attempted and have failed, have been refused by the parent or guardian or would be inadequate to protect the child; - (e) a record that the judge considered whether it was possible to place the child with a relative, neighbour, or other member of the child's community or extended family; - (f) a provision that the child be placed in the temporary care and custody of the agency; - (g) the terms and conditions of temporary care and custody, if any; - (h) a statement of when the child is to be returned to the care and custody of the parent or guardian, if the child is to be returned; - (i) a statement of the time and date when the order for temporary care and custody will be reviewed by the court. - (2) The order for temporary care and custody may be in Form 60A.21.
+- (1) An order for temporary care and custody must contain the standard heading, be entitled "Order for Temporary Care and Custody", and include all of the following: - (a) a record of the judge's finding that the child, whose name and date of birth must be stated, was in need of protective services with a reference to the applicable clause in subsection 22(2) of the Children and Family Services Act;

+- (b) a record that affidavits were filed, evidence was heard; - (c) a record that the child's birth certificate, or other proof of birth, was filed or a statement that the judge found it was non-practicable to do so; - (d) a record that the judge's finding that less intrusive alternatives, including services to promote the integrity of the family have been attempted and have failed, have been refused by the parent or guardian or would be inadequate to protect the child; - (e) a record that the judge considered whether it was possible to place the child with a relative, neighbour, or other member of the child's community or extended family; - (f) a statement of the maximum time period for the proceeding; - (g) a provision that the child be placed in the temporary care and custody of the agency; - (h) the terms and conditions of temporary care and custody, if any; - (i) a statement of when the child is to be returned to the care and custody of the parent or guardian, if the child is to be returned; - (j) a statement of the time and date when the order for temporary care and custody will be reviewed by the court. - (2) The order for temporary care and custody may be in Form 60A.21.